c-g-dev/awesome-haxe-macros/README.md

 <br/>
 <br/>

 Definitely a lot still missing, I am just updating this as I remember or encounter different things.
 If you want to add to this list, raise a PR or contact me directly.
-Mostly looking for how-to guides, gists, concise examples or unique, creative examples.
+Especially looking for how-to guides, gists, concise examples or unique, creative examples.